Trichocereus nigripilis / Trichocereus spinibarbis (Echinopsis)

-There is a lot of confusion surrounding the name of this Chilean Trichocereus.
-According to Ritter, the plant was synonymous with a plant called Cereus Spinibarbis Otto.
-That´s why he described it as Trichocereus Spinibarbis.
-These days, Trichocereus Nigripilis is not an accepted name anymore.
-The name was re-classified as Echinopsis Spinibarbis, but because of the chaotic situation surrounding the name, it would probably be best if it would be declared as invalid.
+Trichocereus nigripilis / Trichocereus spinibarbis is a Chilean Trichocereus species.
+There is a lot of confusion surrounding the name.
+According to Ritter, the plant was synonymous with a plant called Cereus spinibarbis Otto, which is why he described it as Trichocereus spinibarbis.
+These days, Trichocereus nigripilis is not an accepted name anymore and these plants are now understood to be part of the Trichocereus chiloensis complex.
+The name was re-classified as Echinopsis spinibarbis, but because of the chaotic situation surrounding the name, it would probably be best to lay it to rest.

 Trichocereus Nigripilis has a grass green body and new shoots are approximately 4-5 centimeters thick.
 It has nine ribs and curved areoles with very distinct separating grooves.
 It has large, oval areoles that are white felted.
 The spines are yellow, straight, strong and have a black tip, what is responsible for the name “Nigripilis”.
 The areoles are 1-2 centimeters long and are only a couple mm apart of each other.